FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

  >**_Note:_**
  >An access point can connect to one BLE device at a time using BLE connect.
 Before connecting to another BLE device an existing connections has to be disconnected.

-For details about the available BLE connection functions refer to the [Aruba IoT Interface Guide](#aruba-iot-interface-guide).
+For details about the available BLE connection functions refer to the [Aruba IoT Server Interface Guide](#aruba-iot-server-interface-guide).

  >**_Note:_**
  >BLE data forwarding is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).